Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Green Bay has combined with its opponents to score more than 42.5 points in seven of 12 games this season.
+- Green Bay and its opponents have gone over the current 43-point total in seven of 12 games this season.

-- The 44.1 points per game these two squads have surrendered to opponents this season are 1.6 more than the 42.5 total in this contest.
+- This contest's over/under is 1.1 points fewer than the 44.1 these two squads combine to give up per game in 2021.

-- The Packers and their opponents have scored an average of 48.3 points per game in 2021, 5.8 more than Sunday's total.
+- The average total in Packers games this season is 48.3, 5.3 points more than Sunday's total of 43.

-- The 43.3 PPG average total in Bears games this season is 0.8 points more than this game's over/under.
+- The 43-point total for this game is 0.3 points below the 43.3 points per game average total in Bears games this season.

 Packers stats and trends